BMRTP/smartcleaner/README.md

 To deploy the project on the real robot you have to make a little extra effort.

-First, create executable jars through `gradle   -b build_ctxWRoom.gradle distZip` for projects:
+First, create executable jars through  for projects:
-- `it.unibo.finaltask.project.wroom`
+- `gradle -b build_ctxWRoom.gradle distZip` within `it.unibo.finaltask.project.wroom` folder
-- `itunibo.robot.***sonar`
+- `gradle -b build_ctxRobot.gradle distZip` within `it.unibo.finaltask.project.robot`
 Move the generated jars into a folder on the physical robot along side the *.pl and *.c files.
 The prolog files need to be edited appropriately in such a way that the robot can reach the other node of the system and vice versa (mainly ip addresses and port).
+Compile *.c files, be sure the compiled objects have the same file name as the source ones.
 Execute the jar files and enjoy.
 ______

 Made with love by